randombullet321/CSWG/README.md

 ## Testing Part 1

 Ping 10.0.1.8 via your server.
-You should get sucess.
+You should get success.

 ## Testing Part 2